Flora & Ulysses (film)

 Flora & Ulysses is a 2021 American superhero comedy-drama film directed by Lena Khan from a screenplay by Brad Copeland.
 It is based on the children's novel of the same name by Kate DiCamillo.
 The film stars Matilda Lawler, Alyson Hannigan, Ben Schwartz, Anna Deavere Smith, Danny Pudi, Benjamin Evan Ainsworth, Janeane Garofalo, and Kate Micucci while John Kassir provides the vocal effects of Ulysses.

 Flora & Ulysses was released on Disney+ on February 19, 2021.
 It received generally positive reviews from critics.
+The film was removed from Disney+ on May 26, 2023, but later re-released digitally on September 26, 2023.

 Plot

-Set in the 21st century in a suburban town in Vancouver, British Columbia, Canada, Flora Belle Buckman is a cynical 10-year-old girl who likes to get lost in the world of superheroes from the comics she reads.
+Set in the 21st century in a suburban town in Vancouver, Flora Belle Buckman is a cynical 10-year-old girl who likes to get lost in the world of superheroes from the comics she reads.
 Her father George is a failed comic book author who has since taken a job at an office supply store called Binders Keepers overseen by his boss Chad while her mother Phyllis is a romance novelist who had won an award in the past, but has since hit writer's block.
 Their hardships have caused them to separate.